digital-futures-academy/airport-challenge/ChallengeInfo.md

 | airport | weather@String | @takeoff() | @string |
 | weather | @string        | -          | @void   |

+1. test that weather can be stormy.
+2. test that weather can not be stormy.
-1. test that takeoff is prevented when the weather is stormy.
+3. test that takeoff is prevented when the weather is stormy.
 ---

 ## User Story 7